SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 In the `SimpleLAN` package:
 - Create a subclass of `Object` called `LNPacket`, with three instance variables: `contents`, `addressee`, and `originator`. - Initialize them to some default value (see test below).
 - Create accessors and mutators for each of them in the `accessing` protocol.
-The addressee and the originator are the name of node and the contents as a string.
+The addressee and the originator are the name of nodes and the contents as a string.

 ```
 LNPacketTest >> testInitialized